What is Zazzle Create?

 Digital Content is free of charge for digital downloads.

-If Digital Content is free, do Designers still earn a royalty for their work?
+If Digital Content is free, do Creators still earn a royalty for their work?

-Designers don’t earn a royalty when their Digital Content is downloaded – but they do earn royalties when their Digital Contest is added to physical products and purchased.
+Creators don’t earn a royalty when their Digital Content is downloaded – but they do earn royalties when their Digital Content is added to physical products and purchased.

 Is Digital Content held to the same content standards as in the physical Zazzle Marketplace?
 Yes, it is.
 Please read our User Agreement for a full description of our acceptable content guidelines.